Cosmological Perturbation in New General Relativity: Propagating mode from the violation of local Lorentz invariance: Propagating Modes

-For irregular systems, Type 7 contains the vector mode $\alpha_{i}$ since this type satisfies the common condition with that of Type 3.
+Type 7 contains the vector mode $\alpha_{i}$ since this type satisfies the common condition with that of Type 3.
 In Type 4, unfortunately, we cannot decouple any modes in Eq.~\eqref{simplified VPs and pseudo-VPs of NGR with time-developing matter}.
-In Ref.~\cite{Tomonari:2024lpv}, it is shown that the constraint surface of Type 4 contains that of its regularized system, which implies that a part of the perturbation modes could be ascribed to the non-linear DOFs of the DB analysis.
+In Ref.~\cite{Tomonari:2024lpv}, it is shown that the constraint surface, denote it by $\Gamma_{0}$, of Type 4 contains that of its regularized system, denote it by $\Gamma_{1}$, which implies that a part of the perturbation modes could be ascribed to the DOFs of the outside region of the regularized system $\Gamma_{0} \cap {}^{\lnot}\Gamma_{1}$.
 If this is the case, Type 4 contains either the vector mode $\alpha_{i}$ or pseudo-vector mode $\tilde{V}_{i}\,$.